cbrnr/python-intro-short/06-Loops/06-Loops.md

 In this case, we would prefer the for-loop because it requires us to write only two lines of code as opposed to four lines for the while-loop.

 However, while-loops are useful if we don't know the number of iterations, which is often the case when user input is involved.
-Consider the following example, which prompts the user to input a key and runs until the input equals the `"q"` character:
+Consider the following example, which prompts the user to input a character and runs until the input equals `"q"`:

 ```python
 while True: